PROPOSALS FOR MONOGRAPHS. JOURNALISTS BEYOND JOURNALISM: NEW FIGURES FOR THE CHALLENGES OF THE PRESENT AND THE FUTURE

 Thematic editors

-Alba Sabaté Gauxachs is a journalist, coordinator of the Degree in Global Communication Management and lecturer in the Degree in Journalism and Corporate Communication at the Blanquerna School of Communication and International Relations (Ramon Llull University), where she also serves as deputy director of the Observatory on Media, Religion and Culture.
-Current member of the Global Board of Directors at the World Association for Christian Communication and Fellow 2020 of the United Nations Alliance of Civilizations (UNAOC), she has participated in national and international research projects.
-Assistant Editor of the Tripodos academic journal, she has previously coordinated the Blanquerna Master’s Degree in International Journalism and has coordinated digital communication projects for organisations such as the Mobile Word Capital Foundation or the Catalonia’s Multiple Sclerosis Foundation.
+Alba Sabaté Gauxachs is a journalist, coordinator of the Degree in Global Communication Management and professor of the Degree in Journalism and Corporate Communication at the Faculty of Communication and International Relations, Blanquerna (Ramon Llull University), where she also serves as the deputy director of the Observatory on Communication, Religion, and Culture.
+Currently a Board member of the World Association for Christian Communication and a 2020 Fellow of the United Nations Alliance of Civilizations (UNAOC), she has participated in national and international research projects.
+As Assistant Editor of Tripodos magazine, she previously coordinated the Blanquerna Master’s Degree in International Journalism and managed digital communication projects for organisations such as the Mobile World Capital Foundation, the Fundació Esclerosi Foundation and the Taula d'Entitats of the Third Social Sector of Catalonia.

 Calendar